CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It sends queries and uploads data to databases.

-- It contains placeholders instead of actual parameter values
+- It contains placeholders instead of actual parameter values.

 /// type=SS, answer=[5]

-Which statement correctly describes SQL injection?
+Which statement correctly describes an SQL injection?

 - It is a method fetches large result sets.